MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 This example simulates how the system recovers gracefully from prolonged failure.
 Let's say refresh doesn't run successfully because data source credentials expired, and the issue takes 13 days to resolve.
 The incremental range is only 10 days.

 The next successful refresh operation, with *Run Date 1/15/2017*, needs to backfill the missing 13 days and refresh them.
-It also needs to refresh the previous 9 days because they were not refreshed on the normal schedule.
+It also needs to refresh the previous nine days because they weren't refreshed on the normal schedule.
 In other words, the incremental range is increased from 10 to 22 days.

 The next refresh operation, with *Run Date 1/16/2017*, takes the opportunity to merge the days in December and the months in the Q4 2016.